Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 For some commands, Command Apropos will also list a one

-or two character sequence which runs the same command.
+or two character sequence which has the same effect.

 >> Type C-h a file<Return>.

-in their names.
-You will see character-commands like C-x C-f listed
+"file" in their names.
+You will also see commands like C-x C-f

 >> Type C-M-v to scroll the help window.
 Do this a few times.